lepoco/social-messenger/social-messenger/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Facebook Messenger (Live Chat), log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of Live Chat (Messenger API), log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type Facebook Messenger (Live Chat) and click Search Plugins.
+In the search field type Live Chat (Messenger API) and click Search Plugins.
 Once you’ve found our messenger plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =